-- The basic idea of the Strategy on alignment of EU funds has not been implemented yet, as the Strategy seems to have been primarily discussed under the Cohesion Policy programmes.
-It should be analysed how to ensure a better alignment of EU funding in the Baltic Sea Region that are managed by other DGs than DG Regio, such as programs for R&D, TEN-T, Intelligent Energy, Lifelong Learning, Life etc. - The role of the Strategy in the Cohesion Policy seems still unclear in many operational programmes.
-This seems especially to be the case in objective 1 and 2 programmes. - The Strategy should be closely linked to the BSR Interreg programme.
-The Strategy should be the strategic basis for the European Territorial Cooperation programmes in the Baltic Sea Region, both Interreg A and B, including ENPI.
-On the other hand, it is important to ensure that new initiatives and projects that are beneficial for the development of the Baltic Sea Region (or for example in the South Baltic area), but that are not mentioned in the Strategy, will continue to have the possibility of getting financial support by the different Interreg programs in the region.
+- The basic idea of the Strategy on alignment of EU funds has not been implemented yet, as the Strategy seems to have been primarily discussed under Cohesion Policy programmes.
+It should be analysed how to ensure a better alignment of EU funding in the Baltic Sea Region that are managed by other DGs than DG Regio, such as programs for R&D, TEN-T, Intelligent Energy, Lifelong Learning, Life etc. - The role of the Strategy in the Cohesion Policy is still unclear in many operational programmes.
+This is especially the case in objective 1 and 2 programmes where the Strategy has a secondary role. - The Strategy should be more closely linked to the BSR INTERREG programme.
+The Strategy should be the strategic basis for the European Territorial Cooperation programmes in the Baltic Sea Region, both Interreg A and B including ENPI.